gethinode/hinode/content/en/docs/0.8/configuration/styles.md

 4. Compile the Sass files

-   The partial `partials/head/stylesheet.html` reads the application entrypoint, configures the `node_modules` folder as import path, and compiles the stylesheet into a single file `main.css`.
+   The partial `partials/head/stylesheet.html` reads the application entrypoint, configures the `node_modules` folder as import path, and transpiles the stylesheet into a single file `main.css`.
 In production mode, the output is minified and linked to with a [fingerprint]({{< param "links.hugo_fingerprint" >}}).

 5. Link to the stylesheet in the base layout